 Bada Bagh which means “Big Garden” is yet another amazing tourist place that takes you deeper into Rajasthan’s culture.
 Spread across an area of 5 Km the garden houses numerous cenotaphs erected in honour of the royals of Jaisalmer.
 Each cenotaph is adorned by a beautiful ceiling and the whole setting is best witnessed during sunsets.

-Time needed: 1 Hr
+- Time needed: 1 Hr

-Opening timing: 24 Hrs
+- Opening timing: 24 Hrs

-Jaisalmer War Museum
+6. Jaisalmer War Museum

 Situated about 14 Km away from the Jaisalmer Fort, the War Museum is one of the must-visit places in Jaisalmer, especially for history buffs.
 The museum perfectly captures the bravery of the Indian Army during the Indo-Pak War.
 Through trophies tanks and a short film, the museum takes you back in time.

-Time needed: 1 Hr
+- Time needed – 1 Hr

-Opening timing: 9 AM to 6 PM
+- Opening timing – 9 AM to 6 PM

-Desert National Park
+7. Desert National Park

 One of the biggest national parks in India, Desert national park Jaisalmer offers a unique insight into life in a desert.
 With its characteristic sand dunes, salt lakes bottoms and craggy rocks, the national park perfectly showcases the ecosystem of the Thar.
 Nature lovers should make it a point to have Dessert national park in their Rajasthan holiday Itinerary as the national park is home a plethora of wildlife animals like the Black Buck, the Great Indian Bustard and so on.
 This is also amongst the few regions in India where dinosaur fossils have been found.This is one of the best places to visit in Jaisalmer

-Time needed: Depends on the activities you take up
+- Time needed – Depends on the activities you take up

-Opening timing: 9 AM to 7 PM
+- Opening timing – 9 AM to 7 PM

-Sam Sand Dunes
+8. Sam Sand Dunes

-Sam Sand Dunes lies at the edge of the Jaisalmer Desert National Park and is considered to one of the top things to do Jaisalmer.
+Sam Sand Dunes lies at the edge of the Jaisalmer Desert National Park and is considered one of the top things to do Jaisalmer.
 Here you can attend cultural programmes organized by the locals and watch the sunset on the sand dunes.
 You could also camp here at night and go on camel safaris in the morning.
-Sam dunes is definitely one of the best places to visit in Jaisalmer at night.
+Sam dunes are definitely one of the best places to visit in Jaisalmer at night.

 So if you have to 2 days to spend in Jaisalmer spend the first day visiting the Jaisalmer fort and nearby areas.
 At night go to Sam Sand dunes and attend the cultural events and camp at the night.
 Next day you can head back to the city and visit the rest of the top tourist attractions in Jaisalmer.

-If there is one place to visit near Jaisalmer it’s Barmer.
+If there is one place to visit in Jaisalmer it’s Barmer.
 A town located about 137 Km from the city, Barmer attracts tourists with its vibrance and warmth.
 One of the most culturally rich places in Rajasthan, Balmer is home to tiny villages with mud homes and colourfully dressed folks.
 One of the top things to do in Balmer is to visit the Balmer fort.

 A village in the Jaisalmer district, Lodurva is a city that is best known for its sand dunes and Jain temples.
 Much older than Jaisalmer itself, Lodruva used to serve as the capital of Bhatti Dynasty.
 Having been invaded by Mughal rulers multiple times left the place in ruins which can be seen even today.
-Today, Lodurva is considered one of the best places to visit near Jaisalmer.
+Today, Lodurva is considered one of the best places to visit in Jaisalmer.

 “The Ghost village of Rajasthan”, Kuldhara is yet another amazing place you can visit near Jaisalmer.
 Considered to be one of the most haunted places in India, Kuldhara was abandoned by its residents overnight as they tried to escape the misery caused by the Diwan of the time.
 It is said that the distraught residents cursed that nobody will be able to live in the place.
 If you are looking for some exciting sightseeing places to visit in Jaisalmer, this is the place for you.